Shakira: 2010–2014: "Waka Waka", Sale el Sol and Shakira

-In September 2010 Shakira embarked on Sale el Sol World Tour, in support of her two most recent albums.
+In September 2010, Shakira embarked on the Sale el Sol World Tour.
 Countries in North America, Europe, South America, Asia, and Africa were visited, with 106 shows in all.
-The tour was met with positive reactions from critics, who praised Shakira's stage presence and energy.
+The tour was met with positive reactions from critics, who praised her stage presence and energy.
 In August 2011, she participated in an episode of Dora the Explorer animated TV series.
 A song titled "Todos Juntos" by Dora, featuring Shakira, was released with a music video.
-Promoted with the single "Je l'aime à mourir", in December 2011 Shakira's fourth live album, Live from Paris, was released.
+Promoted with the single "Je l'aime à mourir", in December 2011 her fourth live album, Live from Paris, was released.